 For a more upscale group excursion, consider the stunning Motor Room Bar at Killington Ski Resort.
 The bar is inside the original drive terminal of Killington’s very first four-passenger lift, and you can only access it via snowcat.
 The excursion is for folks 21 and over and has a maximum of 10 people.
 A price of $75 per person includes a snowcat ride, selection of light hors d’oeuvres, and up to two cocktails per person.

 If you’re not into skiing and are looking for what to do in Killington, VT, consider Killington Tubing Park.
 It is a multi-lane park perfect for the whole family.
 Each session lasts 90 minutes and includes tubing park access, tube rental, lift service, and applicable taxes.
 During the peak season, a 90-minute session costs $32 for those 19 and $27 for those 18 and younger.

 If you’re looking for great views and an adrenaline rush, try snowmobiling.
 You can take guided snowmobile tours through the Calvin Coolidge State Forest and Park System.
 You’ll get incredible views of the Green Mountains.
 Tours with Snowmobile Vermont include a guide, snowmobile, boots, and a helmet.

 When you rent with GetAway, you’ll always have a warm home waiting for you after a full day out in the snow.
 Grab your coffee and a book and cozy up to the fireplace or relax in the hot tub to soothe those tired muscles.
 We’ve got everything waiting for you in Killington.
-Call us today to start planning your trip!
+Call us today to check out our beautiful New Year’s Eve vacation rentals and start planning your trip!